| Home Earth

 Currency: Communaute Financiere Africaine franc (XOF)

-Official website of the Prime Ministry (in French)
+Official website of the Government of Burkina Faso (in French)

 Ministère des Affaires Etrangères

-Official website of the Ministry of Foreign Affairs (in French)
+Official website of the Ministry of Foreign Affairs.

 Embassy of Burkina Faso to the US